 Now, when you go to Bahrain in November you are likely expecting some warmth – nothing too extreme, mid 20’s °c perhaps?
 Well, thankfully we did get that on race day… but only after some strong winds on the days ahead of race.
 The organisers made the (correct) decision – announced at Thursday’s Race Briefing – to not rack bikes as planned on Friday, but require athletes to bring these with them on race day morning.
 Having spoken to some of the event crew who had to do some significant transition rebuilding overnight, a wise decision.
 With less than 1000 athletes, this didn’t appear to cause any issues on race day from what we saw at least.
 Get there 15 minutes earlier than you original planned, job done, no worries.

-Ahead of this years event I did profile the course (HERE).
-By far the biggest change since we were last here – and an update on the two previous IRONMAN 70.3 races – was having one central race site, with T1 and T2 together.
+Ahead of the 2017 event I did profile the course (HERE).
+By far the biggest change since we were last there – and an update on the two previous IRONMAN 70.3 races – was having one central race site, with T1 and T2 together.
 In previous years T2 has been based at the Bahrain International Circuit (BIC) race track which is about 30km away.
 Building upon the relative ease of travel to Bahrain highlighted in Part One, this was a massive improvement that further adds to the admin-free simplicity of this event.
 Not only that, it was achieved while still maintaining arguably the marquee element of this event – a circuit of the BIC within the middle part of the bike course.